JIATF 401 Commercial Solutions Opening (CSO)

 Submission & Evaluation

-The CSO utilizes a multi-phased competitive process: Phase 1 (Solution Brief), Phase 2 (Presentation, if applicable), and Phase 3 (Commercial Solution Proposal - CSP).
-Evaluation focuses on responsiveness, technical merit, innovation, affordability, and risk.
-White paper submissions for active AoIs are accepted until otherwise stated.
+The CSO utilizes a multi-phased approach: Phase 1 (Solution Brief), Phase 2 (Presentation, if applicable), and Phase 3 (Commercial Solution Proposal - CSP).
+Evaluation criteria focus on responsiveness, technical merit, innovation, affordability, and risk.
+White paper submissions are accepted for open AoIs until otherwise stated.

-This opportunity is open to a broad range of entities, including Nontraditional Defense Contractors, Nonprofit Institutions, and Small Business Concerns.
-Foreign-Owned businesses may submit, subject to necessary clearances.
+This opportunity is open to commercial products, commercial services, and non-developmental items.
+It includes provisions for Nontraditional Defense Contractors, Nonprofit Institutions, and Small Business Concerns.
+Foreign-Owned businesses may submit, potentially requiring necessary clearances.
 There is no specific set-aside designation.

-Companies must be registered in SAM and possess a UEI prior to award.
+The CSO is open through December 31, 2028, with the Government reserving the right to extend.
+Companies must be registered in SAM and have a UEI prior to award.
 No funding is provided for proposal development costs.
-All communications and submissions must now use the updated email address: usarmy.jiatf401cso@army.mil.
+All communications and submissions should be directed to the general JIATF 401 CSO mailbox: usarmy.jiatf401cso@army.mil.